 How has The Soul Gym helped you Steph?

 I’ve talked in the past about the power of positive thinking and the law of attraction.
 I used to hate loads of stuff about my life – my job, my luck in love, my financial situation, my body.
 Hated it all.
-I read The Secret and it told me what to do but not really how to do it.
+I read and it told me what to do but not really how to do it.
 It was only when I learnt ‘how’ to practise the law of attraction that my life started to change, and it really started to change very quickly.

 I now have a job that I love, a man that I love, a child that I love, a body that I love and I’m lucky enough to say that I don’t have any financial issues.
 It’s been a complete 360 turnaround.